cefn/watchable/packages/nevermore/README.md

-# nevermore - seamless scheduling and retry for async operations
+# @watchable/nevermore - async scheduling and retry

 ## What is nevermore?